 Now, in 2020, I find that I’ve published nine biographies.
 Nine lives: that should make an occasion to look back and reflect.

 The impulse for a biography can come from anywhere.
-There’s the wish to celebrate a life well lived, and the contrary impulse to bring out uncomfortable truths.
+There’s the wish to celebrate a life well lived, and there’s the contrary impulse to bring out uncomfortable truths.
 Extremes of idealisation and denigration are self-defeating.
-Trying to understand a life is a better way.
+Trying to understand is the better way.

 Often the biographical impulse comes from the cult of celebrities.
 Lives of famous men or women have a ready market.
 There have been more than 200 lives of Lord Byron and seventy-five of Jane Austen.
 Australian biography doesn’t offer the same rewards.
 People tend to buy stories of “big names” and so, apart from Ned Kelly, Don Bradman and some politicians, big sales are rare and mainly confined to the local market.
 That’s why Hazel Rowley, the brilliant biographer of Australian novelist Christina Stead, moved to the United States where, for her lives of James Baldwin and the Roosevelts, she had both critical acclaim and financial rewards.
 Her early death cut short a remarkable career.